NikmanGT/Task-Scheduler-with-Notifications/README.md

-This is the Task 2 for the CodeAlpha November Batch Web-Development Internship.
+This is the Task for Web-Development Internship.